olaidekashimawo/Chicago_Car_Crashes/README.md

  * Traffic Crashes - Crashes: https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if
  * Traffic Crashes - Vehicle: https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3
  * Traffic Crashes - People: https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d

+ These data sets provide up-to-date information and statistics from as recently as 2022. it was a promising option for analysis the business challenge at hand due to its comprehensive nature. we cleaned and merged them into the dataset provided below.

 ### Data Dictionary